 About Baruntse Expedition

 For climbers ready to move on to a 7000+ meter peak, Mount Barunste (7129m) is the ultimate peak, providing an excellent experience for even higher objectives.
 The Southeast Ridge of Baruntse has a high success rate.
-Although it is a straightforward, less-technical climb, it contains many components of an 8000m peak expeditions in the Himalayas of Nepal.
+Although it is a straightforward, less technical climb, it contains many components of an 8000m peak expedition in the Himalayas of Nepal.

-Annapurna Foothills Treks looks forward to the 2023 autumn and 2024 spring and autumn expeditions to Mount Baruntse.
+Annapurna Foothills Treks looks forward to the 2025 autumn and 2026 autumn expeditions to Mount Baruntse.
 Acclimatizing on Mera Peak (6476m) is the optimal way to acclimatize and condition for Baruntse climbing.
 So, we have integrated climbing Mera Peak (Nepal's highest permitted trekking peak) on our approach to Baruntse Base Camp.

 Our Baruntse Expedition begins with an exciting morning flight up the scenic Khumbu Valley.
 It takes us to Lukla, the starting point for most of the treks and expeditions in the Everest region.
 We will be met by our team of competent Local Sherpas, who will facilitate the logistics for the rest of the expedition.
-Porters, cooks and highly experienced mountaineers will assist with setting up camps, providing delicious meals and ensuring our expedition is safe and successful.
-To reach Barunste, we trek through Sherpa settlements and Himalayan wilderness inspired by the views of 8000ers like Mount Everest, Lhotse and Makalu.
-Barunste stands in the middle of three glacial valleys: the Imja, the Hongu and the Barun.
+Porters, cooks, and highly experienced mountaineers will assist with setting up camps, providing delicious meals, and ensuring our expedition is safe and successful.
+To reach Barunste, we trek through Sherpa settlements and the Himalayan wilderness inspired by the views of 8000ers like Mount Everest, Lhotse, and Makalu.
+Barunste stands in the middle of three glacial valleys: the Imja, the Hongu, and the Barun.
 As we climb higher into the Hinku Khola valley, the steep, wooded ravine gradually opens to a vast and magnificent view of mountains, including our first objective, Mount Mera Peak.

 When we reach Mera Peak Base Camp (5400m), we sleep above the snow line for the first time on this expedition.
 The Mera Peak climb provides the acclimatization we need for Barunste.
 From Mera Peak, there is a magnificent panorama of giants like Mount Makalu (8481m) and Mount Everest (8848.86m), as well as our next objective, Mount Baruntse (7129m).
 We move to Mera Peak High Camp before our attempt for the summit.
 After Mera Peak, we descend into the Hongu Khola Valley toward Baruntse Base Camp via Kongma Dingma and Seto Pokhari.

-Mera Peak and Barunste Peak Expeditions can be done conjointly for groups with different constraints of time and fitness.
+Mera Peak and Barunste Peak Expeditions can be done conjointly for groups with different time and fitness constraints.
 If a part of the group wants to return to Lukla after Mera Peak, the remaining members could continue into the Hongu Valley to Barunste Base Camp.
-Or, if you have already climbed Mera Peak or any other 6000m peaks, then you can directly climb Mount Baruntse only.
+If you have already climbed Mera Peak or any other 6000m peaks, you can climb Mount Baruntse directly.
+Photo collection of the 2024 Barunste Expedition.

 Baruntse Expedition Climbing Route and Strategy: